degski/Mado/README.md

         . o . x .

-    Black needs to avoid this situation, either by sliding instead of placing on the previous turn, or by setting up a safe move earlier in the game.
+    Black needs to avoid this situation, either by sliding instead of placing on the previous turn, or by setting up a safe Move earlier in the game.

-    To have a safe move when the board fills up, you can try to keep more options open than your opponent does.
-Or you can try to have a place on the board where you'll always be able to slide, and there's nothing your opponent can do about it.
+    To have a safe Move when the Board fills up, you can try to keep more options open than your opponent does.
+Or you can try to have a place on the Board where you'll always be able to slide, and there's nothing your opponent can do about it.
 If you can do that, you can always settle for at least a draw and you have a good chance of winning.